Time Peace: The Rascals' Greatest Hits: Reception

 Time Peace was the group's most commercially successful album, reaching number one on the Billboard Pop Albums chart by September 1968.
 It also topped the Cash Box albums chart with a run in the Top 10 for 20 consecutive weeks.
 Moreover, showing the group's white soul label was well earned, Time Peace also reached number four on the Billboard Black Albums chart.
 It was RIAA-certified as a gold record on September 4, 1968.

+In 1969 Time Peace was awarded with a Platinum Record for sales of $2,000,000.

 Music critic Robert Christgau regarded the album as representative of New York City's rock music at the time, and later included it in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).